Multiple $\wp$-Functions and Their Applications: Introduction

 \begin{thm}[\cref{thm:depth-2-wp-formula}] For integers $k_1,\dots,k_r\geq 2$ with $k_1+\cdots+k_r=k$, we have

 \end{thm}

-In some special cases, the quasi-modular forms appear in the coefficients of the reduction and they can be expressed via the \emph{partition Eisenstein traces}, which have recently been studied.
-For example, in \cite{AOS}, Amdeberhan--Ono--Singh obtained expressions for two families of quasi-modular forms considered by Ramanujan in his Lost Notebook in terms of partition Eisenstein traces.
+In some special cases, quasi-modular forms appear in the coefficients of the reduction and they can be expressed via \emph{partition Eisenstein traces}, which have recently been studied.
+For example, in \cite{AOS}, Amdeberhan, Ono and Singh obtained expressions for two families of quasi-modular forms considered by Ramanujan in his Lost Notebook in terms of partition Eisenstein traces.
 Later, Matsusaka \cite{Mat} reinterpreted their results and obtained alternative expressions using partition Eisenstein traces.
 Related results can also be found in \cite{AGOS} and \cite{Bringmann}.

-In \Cref{sec:algebra}, We will also discuss the space spanned by the multiple $\wp$-functions.
-In the case of single period, Bouillot \cite{Bouillot} conjectured that the space of multitangent functions forms a graded module over the space of multiple zeta values, and Hirose \cite{Hirose} solved this conjecture under the Zagier's direct sum conjecture for multiple zeta values.
+In \Cref{sec:algebra}, we will also discuss the $\Q$-linear space spanned by multiple $\wp$-functions.
+In the case of single period, Bouillot \cite[Conjecture 3]{Bouillot} conjectured that the $\Q$-algebra of multitangent functions forms a module over the $\Q$-algebra of multiple zeta values, and Hirose \cite{Hirose} solved this conjecture.
+Bouillot also conjectured that this module is a graded module, and he noted it follows from so-called direct sum conjecture for multiple zeta values (\cite[Conjecture 10, Property 6]{Bouillot}).
 In this paper, we present analogous questions for the space of multiple $\wp$-functions.

-Let $\MPF_k$ be the $\Q$-linear space spanned by the multiple $\wp$-functions of weight $k$, and $\MPF$ be the space spanned by all multiple $\wp$-functions.
+Let $\MPF_k$ be the $\Q$-linear space spanned by multiple $\wp$-functions of weight $k$, and $\MPF$ be the space spanned by all multiple $\wp$-functions.
 The iterated sum expression produces an algebraic structure on $\MPF$.
 The product associated to this is called the harmonic (stuffle) product.
 For instance, we have

-In general, we know that $\MPF_k\cdot\MPF_l\subset\MPF_{k+l}$ for any $k,l\ge2$, and therefore, $\MPF$ is a $\Q$-algebra. \Cref{thm:rough-state-coeff-two} and the fact of the elliptic functions say that there is a canonical embedding
+In general, we know that $\MPF_k\cdot\MPF_l\subset\MPF_{k+l}$ for any $k,l\ge2$, and therefore, $\MPF$ is a $\Q$-algebra. \Cref{thm:rough-state-coeff-two} and the fact of elliptic functions say that there is a canonical embedding

-where $\mathcal{E}$ is a $\Q$-linear space of the multiple Eisenstein series.
-Note that the morphism is not an isomorphism.
+where $\mathcal{E}$ is the $\Q$-linear space spanned by all multiple Eisenstein series.
+Note that this morphism is not an isomorphism.